durr1602/fks_gyoza/README.md

-# Private repo for the analysis of Fks hotspots DMS
+# Repo for the analysis of Fks hotspots DMS

-This repo is meant to become the new and improved companion repo for [this manuscript](https://www.biorxiv.org/content/10.1101/2024.07.21.604487).
+Welcome to the new-and-improved companion repo for [this manuscript](https://www.biorxiv.org/content/10.1101/2024.07.21.604487).

 It is essentially divided in two sections: `pre/`, which corresponds to preliminary steps and analyses and `post/`, which corresponds to downstream analysis of selection coefficients obtained using gyōza (as well as analysis of experiments performed after the DMS).